nastra/algorithms-java/README.md

 Data Structures:
 -----------------
-- A basic hash map that uses chaining for colliding hashes
+- A basic hash map that uses chaining for collision resolution
 - A connected component finder
 - Edge-weighted graph
 - Graph